Floargo88/F.Argondizzo_Python_Portfolio/README.md

 The most popular language in the dataset was English and the average number of followers of the users was 29.5K, the minumum number of followers was 0 and the max was 8.5 million.

 Data Exploration | Data Cleaning
+#### Twitter Project 2
+For this project I have been asked to answer the following question: "To what extent does the sentiment expressed in a tweet influence user engagement with the tweet (likes and retweets)?"

+A Sentiment Analysis has been performed (on Azure) on the Tweets.
+The dataset extracted has been merged witht the original dataset and consequently analysed: as a result, the average number of times that a Tweet has been retweetted or liked was higher when the sentiment expressed in a Tweet was Positive rather than Negative or Neutral sentiment.
+The positive sentiment expressed in a Tweets positively influence user engagment.

+Data Cleaning | Merging | Sentiment Analysis